 by Sarah Wallace, Mesothelioma + Asbestos Awareness Center

 For many years, the natural mineral known as asbestos was used in constructing buildings, insulation (check local prices), roofing, and homes.
 Asbestos is heavily regulated in the United States today, but many people are still exposed daily to asbestos containing materials (ACMs) that still exist in buildings, structures, and homes.
 During demolition, DIY, or renovation projects, asbestos can become friable and people are then susceptible to inhaling the small fibers.
 When asbestos becomes lodged in the body, specifically in the lining of the lungs, abdomen, or heart, it can lead to lung cancer or mesothelioma.
+For this reason, some commercial and homeowners are looking for a reliable roofing service that may be able to help them replace any roofing that may contain asbestos.
+If you would like to find out more you may want to visit https://missouricommercialroofingpros.com/service/commercial-roofing/st-louis/ for more information.

 Even though the use of asbestos has decreased dramatically in the United States since the late 20th century, mesothelioma is still the leading occupational cancer.
 This is because the disease can take up to 50 years to develop, and those who were exposed to asbestos prior to the 1980s are still being diagnosed today.
 On top of that, professionals who work in different industries that have a history of asbestos use, such as construction, manufacturing, and shipyard work, are still at risk of exposure they may come into contact with materials and products made before regulations were put in place.
 Due to the microscopic size of asbestos fibers and ambiguity around where the toxin could have been used in the past, it’s important for workers to stay educated on where asbestos might be hiding and what safety precautions to take on the job.